abpframework/abp/docs/en/Application-Services.md

 However, in many cases, it's very practical to use **auto object mapping** to set properties of an object from a similar object.
 ABP provides an [object to object mapping](Object-To-Object-Mapping.md) infrastructure to make this even easier.

+Object to object mapping provides abstractions and it is implemented by the [AutoMapper](https://automapper.org/) library by default.

 Let's create another method to get a book.
 First, define the method in the `IBookAppService` interface:

 ````csharp